GnikDroy/projections.nvim/README.md

 That being said, you can create your own project switcher with the exposed functions.

+# API

+The source files are documented for now.
+But this section will be completed in due time.
+The API is not stable.
+You might need to spend a couple of minutes every once in a while to update!
+That being said, most of the core stuff shouldn't change.

 ## Interactions with other plugins

 Neovim's sessions do not work well with some plugins.
 For example, if you try `:mksession` with an open `nvim-tree` window, it will store instructions for an empty buffer in the sessions file.

 There are several other plugins that do not work well.
+There are several methods to deal with this including:

-This is why it is recommended to close all such buffers before attempting to save a session.
+1. Close all such buffers before saving the session. `see pre store hooks`
+2. Store all such buffers, and then restore them accordingly. `see post restore hooks`
+3. Do nothing and handle the buffers manually, either at store or restore.

 **Will such a functionality be present in `projections`?** Hard to say.
 This is not an easy problem to solve reliably.
+Option 2 sounds reasonable, but everyone has different needs.
 And since the user knows better than `projections`, I am inclined to push this responsibility to the user as well.